mha0376/Analysis_Sales_Data_2019/README.md

 4. Submit a pull request with a clear description of your changes.

-## License Information

-(Specify a license.
-Consider using an open-source license such as MIT or GPL if you intend to allow others to use your code.
-The absence of a license limits how others can use the code.)

 ## Contact/Support Information

-For any questions or issues, please contact:  (Add your email address or other contact information.)
+For any questions or issues, please contact the repository owner directly via GitHub.